kyma-project/cli/docs/gen-docs/kyma_alpha_deploy.md

                                   	- To use a commit, write "kyma alpha deploy --source=34edf09a".
                                   	- To use a pull request, write "kyma alpha deploy --source=PR-9486".
-                                  	- To use the local sources, write "kyma alpha deploy --source=local". (default "latest") --tls-cert string           TLS certificate for the domain used for installation.
+                                  	- To use the local sources, write "kyma alpha deploy --source=local". (default "latest") --tls-crt string            TLS certificate for the domain used for installation.
 The certificate must be a base64-encoded value.
       --tls-key string            TLS key for the domain used for installation.
 The key must be a base64-encoded value.
+      --value strings             Set a configuration value (e.g. --value component.key='the value').
+  -f, --values-file string        Path to a JSON or YAML file with configuration values.
       --workers-count int         Number of parallel workers used for the deployment. (default 4) -w, --workspace string          Path used to download Kyma sources. (default "workspace")
 ```